Yordan Alvarez Player Props: Astros vs. Rays

 Yordan Alvarez At The Plate

-- Alvarez has reached base via a hit in 42 games this year (of 59 played), and had multiple hits in 12 of those games.
+- Alvarez has picked up a hit in 71.7% of his 60 games this season, with more than one hit in 21.7% of those games.

-- Alvarez has had an RBI in 28 games this year (47.5%), including 17 multi-RBI outings (28.8%).
-He has also driven in three or more of his team's runs in six contests.
+- Alvarez has had at least one RBI in 48.3% of his games this season (29 of 60), with two or more RBI 17 times (28.3%).
+He has also been responsible for three or more of his team's runs in six contests.

+- He has scored in 60.0% of his games this season, with more than one run scored in 11.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.